 But what’s the difference?

-Dark cymbals have a lower fundamental pitch and they provide more brooding sound
+Dark cymbals have a lower fundamental pitch, providing more brooding sound.

 What is a dry cymbal?

-A dry cymbal is less washy with less overtones, the more extreme dry rides are very tight and have clangy sound
+A dry cymbal is less washy with fewer overtones.
+The more extreme dry rides are very tight and have a clangy sound.

 So a dry ride may be desirable, but a dry crash – where you want some decay and sizzle – isn’t!

 Why do my cymbals sound bad?